 Ramon Perez is the freelance photographer that runs things and by the time we got back to surf camp hut, he had all the photos ready for us to review.
 They charge a mere $30 per person or $50 per couple for an entire DVD full of photos.
 Ramon also does video with a combination of several GoPros and a drone.

 Credits go out to Ramon for editing the photos and burning them on a DVD for us.

-Punta Cana may not be known for surfing but after going through Macao Surf Camp, I’m a huge advocate now.
+Surfing in Punta Cana may not be a well-known activity but I’m a huge advocate now.
 The beach is the perfect place to learn and improve and the team at Macao Surf Camp do an incredibly job of getting you up on your board like you were born to do it.